-Shutter speed exists because of camera shutter – which is a curtain in front of the camera sensor that stays closed until the camera fires.
+Shutter speed exists because of the camera shutter – which is a curtain in front of the camera sensor that stays closed until the camera fires.
 When the camera fires, the shutter opens and fully exposes the camera sensor to the light that has passed through your lens.
 After the sensor is done collecting the light, the shutter closes immediately, stopping the light from hitting the sensor.
 The button that fires the camera is also called “shutter” or “shutter button,” because it triggers the shutter to open and close.

 What is Shutter Speed?